Advantages of working

 You could also try approaching an employer directly.
 Some vacancies are not advertised and it can’t hurt to show an interest in their work.

 Employers may not respond unless they want to invite you to an interview, which can be disheartening.
 If you start to lose confidence, it might be a good idea to get advice to make sure your CV and cover letter are working for you.
-Get in touch with the National Career Service and arrange to speak to an adviser.
+Get in touch with the National Careers Service and arrange to speak to an adviser.

 When you apply for jobs, you don’t have to say how old you are and employers are not allowed to discriminate on the grounds of age.